sick-appspace-samples/DatabaseAPI_SQLite/readme.md

 ## DatabaseAPI
 Introduction to the DataBase-API.

 ### Description
-This sample includes a specific user interface for its application.
 The application itself creates a simple database and allows the user to insert data into and perform queries on it.
 The user interface provides text fields to fill the fields of the database to insert new data and a possibility to send a query.